redis/redis-doc/docs/data-types/sorted-sets.md

 * `ZADD` adds a new member and associated score to a sorted set.
 If the member already exists, the score is updated.
 * `ZRANGE` returns members of a sorted set, sorted within a given range.
-* `ZRANK` returns the rank the provided member, assuming the sorted is in ascending order.
+* `ZRANK` returns the rank of the provided member, assuming the sorted is in ascending order.
-* `ZREVRANK` returns the rank the provided member, assuming the sorted set is in descending order.
+* `ZREVRANK` returns the rank of the provided member, assuming the sorted set is in descending order.

 See the [complete list of sorted set commands](https://redis.io/commands/?group=sorted-set).